plasmatic1/competitive-programming-tools/README.md

 ## Todo List

 * Some cool code template stuff (not sure how useful this would be)
+    * Command: Load Templates: Select a template folder and imports all of the templates found in that folder by overwriting the `snippets.json` file in the `.vscode` directory
+    * Command: Pack Templates: Select a template folder and packages it into a single file for transport
+    * Command: Unpack Templates: Unpacks a template file back into a folder
 * Better UI
 * Interactive stuff
 * Performance